trangvt/trangvt-google-hotel-api/README.md

 **Google Hotel Prices and Hotel Ads APIs** is an API of Google allows you to post your hotels (or properties) on Google

 It contains 2 parts: One-time Tasks & On-going Tasks.
-But in this project I only represent One-time Tasks https://developers.google.com/hotels/hotel-ads/dev-guide/data-feeds
+But in this project I only represented One-time Tasks https://developers.google.com/hotels/hotel-ads/dev-guide/data-feeds

-** - Step 1: Create a Hotel List Feed **
+**- Step 1: Create a Hotel List Feed**
 Upload an XML or CSV file that lists all hotels for which you will provide pricing information;
 the Hotel List Feed itself does not contain pricing information.

 => Create a controller to get hotel infomation from DB and results are XML format
 > application/controllers/Hotel.php

 > http://localhost/trangvt-google-hotel-api/index.php/google-api/hotel-list-feed

-Step 2: Define room and package metadata.
+**- Step 2: Define room and package metadata.**

 => Create a controller to get metadata of hotel from DB results are XML format